jannameldorf/HE-fibroblast-detection/README.md

 pip install -r requirements.txt
 ```

-Note: This project requires [HEIP](https://github.com/ValeAri/HEIP) to be installed or accessible.
+Note: This project requires [HEIP](https://github.com/ValeAri/HEIP) to be installed and accessible.
 Follow instructions from the HEIP repository to install and/or set up the HEIP segmentation toolkit.
 And set the path to your local HEIP folder in the batchscripts accordingly.

 5) Load the Segmentation Model